Disruptive Business Models: What You Should Know

-If you’re seen as a true threat to an established market, entrenched companies may wield their power to ensure that you don’t succeed.
-This may include frivolous lawsuits and other obstacles that tie up your business’s time and resources, which could eventually make it challenging (or impossible) for you to stay in business.
+If your business is seen as a true disruptive innovation that’s a threat to an established market, entrenched companies may wield their power to ensure that you don’t succeed.
+This may include frivolous lawsuits and other obstacles that tie up your business’s time and resources.
+If lawsuits or other issues occur, this could eventually make it challenging (or impossible) for you to stay in business.

 While entrepreneurship in general requires a thick skin, you may need to be prepared to have others want to see you fail.
 This is one of the downsides that can come with owning a disruptive company, so make sure that you’re prepared for potential stressful situations.